thereeceshow/Resources/docs to turn into wiki pages/projects/laravel-library.md

 #### Wireframe

 [Library Wireframes](../wireframes/library) - you do not need to copy these exactly, it's just one of many ideas.
 Remember, this is a back end project; it does not need to look pretty, it needs to work.
-You can use React.js to play around in the front end, but only after you get it working behind the scenes.
+You can use React to play around in the front end, but only after you get it working behind the scenes.

 #### Tech Stack

 1. HTML
 2. CSS
 3. JS
-4. React.JS
+4. React
 5. MySQL
 6. PHP
 7. Laravel